 Roasted eggplant curry is one of our favorite Indian curries.
 Eggplant is one of those things that not everyone likes.
 My husband and daughter are not too crazy about it in other forms, but they sure love this curry.
-When the eggplant is roasted and cooked in this way, it becomes creamy and delicious.
+When it is roasted and cooked in this way, it becomes creamy and delicious.
 Try it for yourself to see what I mean.

-The ingredients for roasted eggplant curry
+The ingredients for the Indian Recipe:

 - 2 large Italian eggplants